v2sCollections/City-of-Dreams/City of Dreams (LITE)/(LITE)README.md

 - Converts your existing wardrobe sets to a new system at a first launch.
 - Adds little check marks to the recipe icons in the crafting menu so that you can tell what you already own.
 - Custom backpack screen with different sorting options, filtering and item preview.
+- Features proper MPH/KMH conversion, realistic values, and sets the interior labels to km/h (if chosen).
 </details>

 ***